luizzeroxis/webgm/README.md

 ## Licensing

 This project is licensed under GPL 3.0 or later.
 It uses code and/or binaries from software listed in 'packages.json', under their respective licenses, compatible with GPL 3.0 or later.
+Action type icons from LateralGM (https://github.com/IsmAvatar/LateralGM).